Russia–United States relations: Economic ties

 The U.S. Congress repealed the Jackson–Vanik amendment on November 16, 2012.

 "Last year [2015] was not particularly favorable for trade between Russia and the U.S. Our overall 2015 turnover was $21 billion, a decline of 27.9 percent," said a senior Russian official in April 2016.

 Reuters reported that U.S. companies "generated more than $90 billion in revenue from Russia in 2017."
 According to the AALEP, "there are almost 3,000 American companies in Russia, and the U.S. is also the leader in terms of foreign companies in Special Economic Zones, with 11 projects."

+A congressional report stated that "[e]ven before U.S.-Russia economic ties were constrained in the aftermath of Russia's annexation of Crimea in 2014 and its support for Donbas separatists, neither side had traditionally engaged in significant levels of bilateral trade and investment."
 The U.S. goods and services trade deficit with Russia was $11.2 billion in 2022.

-On July 28, 2025, former Russian President Dmitry Medvedev warned that U.S. President Trump's ultimatum, threatening tariffs and sanctions if Russia didn't agree to a ceasefire within 10–12 days, could trigger a wider war.
+The total volume of trade between the two countries has fallen yearly since the 2022 Russian invasion of Ukraine, going from $36 billion in 2021, to $16.1 billion in 2022, to $5.1 billion in 2023, to $3.5 billion in 2024.

 The following chart shows dollar figures from the US Census Bureau's Trade in Goods with Russia page:

+On July 28, 2025, former Russian president Dmitry Medvedev warned that U.S. President Trump's ultimatum, threatening tariffs and sanctions if Russia didn't agree to a ceasefire within 10–12 days, could trigger a wider war.
+In 2026, Russia's economic envoy Kirill Dmitriev proposed an economic reintegration package which the Kremlin variously claimed to be worth $12 trillion, then $14 trillion, despite Russia's 2025 GDP being only $2.59 trillion USD.
+Policy analysts in America described the deal as "a losing proposition" based on Russia's economic situation and the security environment.